-Applications interact with resources (users, typically) using the Ping Identity Data Governance Broker’s SCIM APIs, a set of REST interfaces based on the SCIM 2.0 standard.
+Applications interact with resources (users, typically) using the Ping Identity Data Governance Server’s SCIM APIs, a set of REST interfaces based on the SCIM 2.0 standard.
 Things you can do with these APIs include:

 - Creating users.